m4thieulavoie/web-components-project-template/README.md

 });
 ```

+# Dependencies

+This package depends on some packages

+- Webpack
+- Babel
+- sass-to-string
+- lit-html

 # Like this package?

 Of course you do!
 Thinking and coding this package implied quite a lot of coffee.
 If you want, you can [buy me one](https://buymeacoff.ee/mathieulavoie)! ☕️